The Walt Disney Company: 1984–2005: Michael Eisner's leadership, the Disney Renaissance, merger, and acquisitions

 Dow Jones & Company, wanting to replace 3 companies in its industrial average, chose to add Disney in May 1991, stating Disney "reflects the importance of entertainment and leisure activities in the economy".
-Disney's next animated film Beauty and the Beast was released on November 13, 1991, and grossed nearly $430 million.
+Disney's next animated film Beauty and the Beast was released on November 13, 1991, and grossed nearly $346 million during its initial release.
 It was the first animated film to win a Golden Globe for Best Picture, and it received 6 Academy Award nominations, becoming the first animation nominated for Best Picture; it won Best Score, Best Sound, and Best Song.
 The film was critically acclaimed, with some critics considering it to be the best Disney film.
 To coincide with the 1992 release of The Mighty Ducks, Disney founded the National Hockey League team The Mighty Ducks of Anaheim.
 Disney's next animated feature Aladdin was released on November 11, 1992, and grossed $504 million, becoming the highest-grossing animated film to that point, and the first animated film to gross a half-billion dollars.
-It won two Academy Awards—Best Song for "A Whole New World" and Best Score; and "A Whole New World" was the first-and-only Disney song to win the Grammy for Song of the Year.
+It won two Academy Awards—Best Song for "A Whole New World" and Best Score; and "A Whole New World" was the first and so far the only Disney song to win the Grammy for Song of the Year.
 For $60 million, Disney broadened its range of mature-audience films by acquiring independent film distributor Miramax Films in 1993.
 The same year, in a venture with The Nature Conservancy, Disney purchased 8,500 acres (3,439 ha) of Everglades headwaters in Florida to protect native animals and plant species, establishing the Disney Wilderness Preserve.

 Jeffrey Katzenberg was chairman of the Walt Disney Studios from 1984 to 1995.